Pumpkin Cinnamon Roll Loaf

 bread in oven to bake

-STEP 6: Glaze and Serve
+Step 6: Glaze and Serve

-Once the bread is cool enough to handle you can remove it from the tin and drizzle on the glaze!
-Once the glaze is added it’s best to store your pumpkin cinnamon roll loaf in the refrigerator.
-You can always pop in a 350F oven to reheat.
+• Once the glaze is added, it’s best to store your pumpkin cinnamon roll loaf in the refrigerator.
+You can always reheat it in a 350F oven.

-This is such a delicious bread to serve for friends and family in the fall, or make it a new tradition and serve it for Christmas morning breakfast!
+• This is such a delicious bread to serve for friends and family in the fall, or make it a new tradition and serve it for Christmas morning breakfast!

 More Bread Recipes You’ll Love!